Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Fundamental Equations in the Continuum Limit and Symbol Calculus

 \subsubsection{String Polynomials}

-We observe that $\mathcal{L}_\gamma$ has the form of a Lie algebra operator in which $\eta$ plays the role of a raising operator and $\eta^{-1}$ plays the role of a lowering operator, thus preserving the "tridiagonal" structure from which this asymptotic formula is derived.
+We observe that $\mathcal{L}$ has the form of a Lie algebra operator in which $\eta$ plays the role of a raising operator and $\eta^{-1}$ plays the role of a lowering operator, thus preserving the "tridiagonal" structure from which this asymptotic formula is derived.
 This leads us to introduce continuum analogues of the resolvent expressions for the Motzkin path enumerations given by (\ref{Motzkincount}).
-First, relative to the potential $V$ introduced in (\ref{VDef1}) we define
+For general potentials $V_{\bf t}(\lambda)$ of the form (\ref{eq:genpot}) we define

-where $\mathcal{L}^{(0)} = \sqrt{f_0} \eta + h_0 + \sqrt{f_0} \eta^{-1}$ and $V^{(k)}$ denotes the $k^{th}$ partial derivative of $V$ with respect to its first component.
-It should be clear that such expressions will arise natrually in the analysis of the String and Toda equations.
-However it will be more practical to work with slightly simplified analogues that are more directly related to the continuum limit of the resolvent of $L$.
-We will refer to these analogues as {\it string polynomials} and define them, relative to a fixed valence $j$ (which replaces the role of the fixed potential $V$), by
+where $\mathcal{L}_0 = \sqrt{f_0} \eta + h_0 + \sqrt{f_0} \eta^{-1}$ and $V_{\bf t}^{(k)}$ denotes the $k^{th}$ partial derivative of $V_{\bf t}$ with respect to $\lambda$.
+(Note that these expressions differ slightly from those used in the statement of Theorem \ref{thm:1.1} since the potential used there is a slight modification of the potential (\ref{eq:genpot}) we are using now.)
+It should be clear that such expressions will arise naturally in the analysis of the String and Toda equations.
+However it will be more practical to work with simplified analogues that are more directly related to the continuum limit of the resolvent of $L$.
+We will refer to these analogues as {\it string polynomials} and define them, relative to a fixed valence $j$ (which replaces the role of the fixed potential $V_{\bf t}$), by

 where $(j)_k = j (j-1) \cdots (j-k+1)$.
-We suppress indicatiing the dependence of $\phi$ and $\psi$ on $j$ since this will generally be clear from context.
+Note that these polynomials do not depend on any ${\bf t}$ parameter.
+We suppress indicating the dependence of $\phi$ and $\psi$ on $j$ since this will generally be clear from context.
 Clearly these functions are polynomials in $h_0$ and $\sqrt{f_0}$ but as we shall see in section \ref{Hopf} they have a great deal more structure.